Jump to content

 (i) Check the setting for 'Allow Access to Remote Licenses'.

 4. To test the communication between the cloud system and the local system, open a browser on the cloud system, and type the following in the Address bar: http://localhost:1947/_int_/devices.html.
-Verify that you are able to view the network dongle which is plugged into the local system.
+Verify that you can view the network dongle which is plugged into the local system.
 If you can see the network dongle, then this verifies that the cloud system is able to communicate with local system at a HASP level.

 5. When Intella or Intella Connect is opened on the cloud system, a license will be obtained from the local system.
 This will allow the application to run.